 After obtaining a Bachelor degree in Mechanical Engineering (2004, The Hague University of Applied Sciences), with a major in Product Design, he worked in the industry as a robotics design engineer.
 In 2005 he completed a Master’s degree in Bioengineering at Trinity College Dublin, where he subsequently pursued a PhD degree on the topic of inverse FEA to study soft tissue biomechanics (2012).
 He received several awards for both his undergraduate and PhD research.
 Following his PhD Kevin was a postdoctoral researcher at the Academical Medical Centre in Amsterdam, where he developed computational and experimental methods for non-invasive pressure ulcer analysis and detection.
 In 2015 Kevin joined the MIT Media Lab’s Biomechatronics group as a postdoctoral research.
 He later he became a Research Scientist (2017) to lead the group's Computational Biomechanics research track an co-supervise (under)graduate students.
 His research at MIT focused on computational methods for automated subject-specific prosthetic socket design and design optimisation.
 These methods were combined with advanced multi-material 3D printing techniques to achieve spatially varying compliance.
 He also co-authored several grants leading to the group receiving an NIH R01 to further research on prosthetic device design.

 During his academic career Kevin has developed a vast array of tools for computational mechanics, finite element analysis, computational design, meshing, and image and signal processing, which has resulted in the creation of the GIBBON open-source software project.
 GIBBON is now used worldwide for computational (bio)mechanics, and is often the source of international collaborations.

 Kevin has shared his work at international conferences and has chaired and organized many special sessions and workshops.
 His multidisciplinary nature and ability to collaborate is clear from his publication record which demonstrates works on inverse FEA, continuum mechanics, instrument design, MRI methods, and software development.
-Furthermore he holds several patents in (agricultural) robotics and (prosthetic) device design.
+Furthermore he holds several patents in robotics and prosthetic device design.